 In accordance with the Company's senior credit agreement (see Note E - Debt), the Company is required to advance the calculated interest expense on its borrowings at the time of such borrowings to the estimated commercial operational date of the Bakersfield Biorefinery.
 This interest is deposited into a designated account and the appropriate amount is paid to the lender at the end of each quarter.
-Additionally, the construction funds are deposited into its own designated account and deposited from that designated account into the Bakersfield Renewable Fuel, LLC account only upon approval by the lender.
-These two accounts are restricted and not directly accessible by the Company for general use, although these funds are assets of the Company.
+Additionally, the construction funds are deposited into its own designated account and deposited from that designated account into the Bakersfield Renewable Fuel, LLC account only upon approval by the lenders.
+These two accounts are restricted and not directly accessible by the Company, although these funds are credited to the Company's balance sheet.